 “The word that distinguishes spirited children from other children is more.
-They are normal children who are more intense, persistent, sensitive, perceptive, and uncomfortable with change than other children.
+They are normal children who are more intense, persistent, sensitive, perceptive and more uncomfortable with change than other children.
 All children possess these characteristics, but spirited children possess them with a depth and range not available to other children.”
 Mary Sheedy Kurcinka, Raising your spirited child

 I came across the term “spirited child” for the first time in Tracy Hogg’s book “the baby whisperer”.
 There was no doubt it had helped to read that book.
 One of the main things I learnt from the baby whisperer was that spirited children get very easily overstimulated and they need routine even more than other babies (and she does not believe in controlled crying!).
 Even when my son was 2 or 3 weeks old he was refusing or struggling to fall asleep.
 He just wouldn’t close his eyes.
 He always wanted to know what was going on around him, always worried he’d miss something.
-That hasn’t really changed and he is almost 6 now.
+That hasn’t really changed and he is 13 now.
 If you miss that critical point of when to let them nap and if they are overstimulated you are in for a really tough time.
 People (even family) often didn’t understand why we were so strict with my son’s routine – and that’s something that is very important for a spirited child .
 Well, our son just was not that easy going child that would fall asleep anywhere.
 He needed his routine and he needed his familiar environment – or we’d have a screaming baby for an hour.
 I might add that from day one I thought he’d be an opera singer as his lungs were so strong and his screams were so loud (still are!).
 Even though we stuck to his routine during the day he would need at least an hour in the evening to unwind before he could fall asleep.
 That hasn’t really changed.
 He still needs quite a long time in the evening to unwind before he can fall asleep.
 His brain is constantly working and processing.

 There was no point on going on holidays – he would sleep even less as it was not his familiar environment.